John Betjeman: After university

 The Shell Guides were developed by Betjeman and Jack Beddington, a friend who was publicity manager with Shell-Mex & BP, to guide Britain's growing number of motorists around the counties of Britain and their historical sites.
 They were published by the Architectural Press and financed by Shell.
-By the start of World War II 13 had been published, of which Cornwall (1934) and Devon (1936) were written by Betjeman.
+By the start of World War II, 13 had been published, of which Cornwall (1934) and Devon (1936) were written by Betjeman.
 A third, Shropshire, was written with and designed by his good friend John Piper in 1951.

 In 1939, Betjeman was rejected for military service in World War II but found war work with the films division of the Ministry of Information.
 In 1941, he became British press attaché in neutral Dublin, Ireland, working with Sir John Maffey.
-His secretary in Dublin was the journalist and writer Shevawn Lynam, the author of the novel The Spirit and the Clay, about the resistance to Francoism in the Basque Country.
-Betjeman may have been involved with the gathering of intelligence.
 He is reported to have been selected for murder by the IRA.
 The order was rescinded after a meeting with an unnamed Old IRA man who was impressed by his works.

 Betjeman wrote poems based on his experiences in Ireland during the "Emergency" (the war) including "The Irish Unionist's Farewell to Greta Hellstrom in 1922" (written during the war) which contained the refrain "Dungarvan in the rain".
 The object of his affections, "Greta", remained a mystery until revealed to have been a member of a well-known Anglo-Irish family of Western county Waterford.
 His official brief included establishing friendly contacts with leading figures in the Dublin literary scene: he befriended Patrick Kavanagh, then at the very start of his career.
 Kavanagh celebrated the birth of Betjeman's daughter with a poem "Candida"; another well-known poem contains the line Let John Betjeman call for me in a car.
 From March to November 1944 Betjeman was assigned to another wartime job, working on publicity for the Admiralty in Bath.